 Peggy Ann Larry DiFazio was born December 29, 1953.
 She was a superstar athlete who excelled at gymnastics, softball, swimming and horseback riding.

 One of my favorite memories of her took place one night at a co-ed softball game.
-We needed an extra player so our coach asked my mom, in her 50’s at the time, if she would bat for us.
+In need of an extra player, our coach asked my mom (in her 50’s at the time) if she would bat for us.
 Mom’s knees were sore from years of wear and tear, but she put down her 79-ounce Pepsi, grabbed a bat, and limped up to the plate.
 The outfielders pushed in, underestimating her.
+Big mistake.
+Huge.

-My mom swung at the first pitch and proceeded to BASH it into left-center, and then super bowl shuffled down to first base.
-The crowd went nuts.
+My mom swings at the first pitch (which she tells me to NEVER do) and proceeds to bash that ball into left-center.
+The crowd goes nuts.
 It should have been an easy triple, but she got a base hit.
-They swapped her for another runner and she limped off the field, grabbed her pop, and went home.
+They swapped her for another runner.
+She limped off the field, grabbed her pop, and went home.
 That’s my mom.

 She, like her mother, worked hard all her life.